-Australian Competitive Play Junior Events can offer the following Event Types:
+Australian Competitive Play Junior Tournaments can offer the following Event Types:

-- National: Age and Gender based events - Signature: Age and Gender based events - Premier: Age and Gender based events; or Rating and Gender based events - Junior: All Gender Rating based events; or Age and Gender based events; or Rating and Gender based events - Junior Development: All Gender Rating based events; or Age and Gender based events; or Rating and Gender based events - Community: All Gender Rating based events; or Age and Gender based events; or Rating and Gender based events a.
+- National: Age and Gender based events

+- Signature: Age and Gender based events

+- Premier: Age and Gender based events

+- Junior: All Gender Rating based events; or Age and Gender based events; or Rating and Gender based events

+- Junior Development: All Gender Rating based events; or Age and Gender based events; or Rating and Gender based events - Community: All Gender Rating based events; or Age and Gender based events; or Rating and Gender based events a.
 Age and Gender based events b.
-All Gender Rating based events c.
-Rating and Gender based events
+All Gender Rating based events

 Players will be eligible to enter Singles and/or Doubles events based on age groups (12/u, 14/u, 16/u, and 18/u) and gender (Girls, Boys).

 E.g. 12/u Girls Singles, 12/u Boys Singles

 Players will enter the Singles and/or Doubles event.
-After entries close players will then be split into multiple draws based on rating bands.E.g.
-Junior Singles (UTR Rating 2-4), Junior Singles (UTR Rating 4-6).Draws will include all genders.
+After entries close players will then be split into multiple draws based on rating bands.

+E.g. Junior Singles (UTR Rating 2-5), Junior Singles (UTR Rating 4-7).

+Draws will include all genders.